adlnet/xAPI-Spec/xAPI.md

 ## 2.0 Role of the Experience API
 The Experience API is a service that allows for statements of experience (typically learning experiences, but potentially any type of experience) to be delivered to, stored securely in, and retrieved from a Learning Record Store (LRS).
-The Experience API is dependent on Learning Activity Providers to create and track learning experiences; this specification provides a data model and associated components on how to accomplish these tasks.
+T.he Experience API is dependent on Learning Activity Providers to create and track learning experiences; this specification provides a data model and associated components on how to accomplish these tasks.